 Dollar cost averaging is an investment strategy designed to reduce volatility in a portfolio by purchasing an investment in fixed increments, rather than all at once.
-Everybody knows the most basic maxim of investment: you want to buy low, sell high.
-By parceling out an investment purchase over time, say, over a year, you can decrease the chance of the inverse from happening — buying an investment at the exact wrong moment — that is, buying high and watching it go lower.
+We're all trying to buy low and sell high.
+By parceling out an investment purchase over time, say, over a year, you can decrease the chance of the opposite happening — buying an investment at the exact wrong moment — that is, buying high and watching it go lower.

 Trade stocks commission-freeStart trading